 A complete list of composite descriptions is available upon request.
 Policies for valuing investments, calculating performance, and preparing GIPS Reports are available upon request.
 The annual composite dispersion is an equal-weighted standard deviation, using gross-of-fee returns, calculated for the accounts in the composite for the entire year.
 The three-year annualized standard deviation measures the variability of the composite gross returns over the preceding 36-month period.
-The Equity Income Composite contains fully discretionary Equity Income wrap accounts.
-Equity Income is a value-based, bottom-up portfolio that invests in stocks from all market capitalizations based on their ability to generate an above-average stream of dividend income, while also providing capital appreciation potential.
+The Select Equity Income Composite contains fully discretionary Select Equity Income wrap accounts.
+Select Equity Income is a value-based, bottom-up portfolio that invests in stocks from market capitalizations typically exceeding \$10 billion based on their ability to generate an above-average stream of dividend income, while also providing capital appreciation potential.

-Results shown for the year 2000 represent partial period performance from October 1, 2000, through December 31, 2000.
+\\Results shown for the year 2020 represent partial period performance from July 1, 2020, through December 31, 2020.
 N/A-Composite Dispersion: Information is not statistically meaningful due to an insufficient number of portfolios in the composite for the entire year.
 N/A-3yr Std Dev: Composite does not have 3 years of monthly performance history.